xiapengsong/xiapengsong.github.io/_pages/about.md

 Education
 ======
-* Ph.D in Finance, University of Edinburgh, 2026 (expected)
+* Ph.D in Finance, University of Edinburgh, 2026 (Expected)
 * M.S. in Accounting and Finance, London School of Economics and Political Science, 2021
 * B.S. in Economics, University College London, 2020